-The Halloween celebration begins with a tram ride in the dark to the center of the park, and along the route, there are a variety of ghosts, goblins, and other decorations lighting the way.
-While the decor is spooky, it's still designed to be kid-friendly for the most part, but you should bring a flashlight to help spot animals in the dark.
+Halloween at Grant's Farm starts with a tram ride to the center of the park where a variety of ghosts, goblins, and other decorations light the route along the way.
+While the decor is spooky, it's still designed to be a kid-friendly way to see the animals at Grant's Farm in the dark, so bring a flashlight to help you spot them.

-There's also the big party in the Central West End on the Saturday before Halloween featuring trick-or-treating and a costume contest for kids during the day, with adult events in the evening.
+Kids can enjoy a safe evening of Halloween fun at Boo at the Zoo at the St. Louis Zoo or the Not-So-Haunted House at the Magic House in Kirkwood.
+Meanwhile, there's also a big party in the Central West End on Saturday before Halloween that offers trick-or-treating and a costume contest for kids during the day and adult events in the evening.